sebac13/NbaFantasyRank/README.md

 # NbaFantasyRank
 Educational project

+Project purpose and desc you can find in PROJECT_DESC file

 This app is constructed as Maven project.

 It has been written in Eclipse and for now I advise to use this IDE to launch it.